ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

 If it returns `Verify return code: 0 (ok)` at the end of the output, then it indicates that there is no certificate chain issue with this web server.

 5. Check if renegotiation is enabled

-SSL/TLS protocol allows server/client to renegotiate new encryption key during an existing session which creates a vulnerability by exploiting the flaw in the renegotiation process.
+SSL protocol that allows server/client to renegotiate new encryption key during an existing session will create a vulnerability by exploiting the flaw in the renegotiation process.
 a.
-Check server renegotiation
+Check if server renegotiation is allowed;
 Run the following to check if renegotiation is enabled in a web server;
 ```
 openssl s_client -connect example.com:443